Peger Road Maintenance Station

 Description

-This site has soil and groundwater contaminated with chlorinated solvents and petroleum associated with maintenance activities at the Alaska Department of Transportation and Public Facilities (ADOT&PF) complex on Peger Road in Fairbanks.
+This site has soil and groundwater contaminated with chlorinated solvents and petroleum associated with maintenance activities at the Alaska Department of Transportation and Public Facilities (DOT&PF) facility on Peger Road in Fairbanks.
 The contamination was first discovered in 1991 when an underground diesel storage tank was being decommissioned.

-The ADOT&PF Peger Road complex includes the Maintenance and Operations building, Materials Laboratory, Technical Services, the Cat House (where Caterpillar tractors are stored), a seasonal laboratory, State equipment fleet/maintenance shop, a Bridge Shop building, equipment wash-down areas, and areas where other equipment has been stored.
+The DOT&PF Peger Road facility includes the Maintenance and Operations (M&O) building, Materials Laboratory, Technical Services, the Cat House (where Caterpillar tractors are stored), a seasonal laboratory, State equipment fleet/maintenance shop, a Bridge Shop building, equipment wash-down areas, and areas where other equipment has been stored.

 Public Health and Environmental Concerns